• Home

 He talked about saving 10% of your income by setting up auto-withdrawal so that as soon as it comes to your bank account, it goes beyond your reach.

-The moral of the story is it’s not hard to become rich, a disciplined life, coupled with restraint spending, will make you rich one day.
+The moral of the story is it’s not hard to become rich, a disciplined life, coupled with restrained spending, will make you rich one day.
 How soon it will happen depends on how hard you want it.

 Alternatively, if saving an hour of wage is not possible to accomplish every day, you may think of extending work hours by an hour or taking up a side job for a couple of hours.